Cuba is famous for its rum cocktails, and rightly so. It is, after all, the birthplace of Bacardi.

 Salsa under the stars in Trinidad

 I fell in love with Trinidad.
-Because ...
+A few of the reasons ...

 Taking salsa dancing lessons in the living room of a teacher's typical Cuban home while Grandma watched through a doorway from her rocking chair.
 The Afro-Cuban beats were queued up on an old-fashioned record player (dating from long before turntables became audiophile must-haves) and the notes crackled out through a single battered wooden speaker.